openmrs/openmrs-esm-core/docs/main/deps.md

 > **For the curious:** The client has to know how to resolve runtime dependencies.
 This is the role of SystemJS and the import map.
   SystemJS tells the browser how to use the import map to resolve runtime dependencies.
-Microfrontends are then compiled into a format that tell the browser to use SystemJS for runtime dependency resolution.
+Frontend modules are then compiled into a format that tell the browser to use SystemJS for runtime dependency resolution.